Colors are very important in web and mobile development. They either make a page aesthetically beautiful and sleek or displeasing to look at.

 /* App.js */ import React, { useState } from 'react'; import { StyleSheet, View } from 'react-native'; import HsvColorPicker from 'react-native-hsv-color-picker'; export default App = () => { const [state, setState] = useState({ hue: 0, sat: 0, val: 1, }); const onSatValPickerChange = ({ saturation, value }) => { setState({ sat: saturation, val: value, }); }; const onHuePickerChange = ({ hue }) => { setState({hue}); }; return ( <View style={styles.container}> <HsvColorPicker huePickerHue={state.hue} satValPickerHue={state.hue} satValPickerValue={state.val} satValPickerSaturation={state.sat} onHuePickerPress={onHuePickerChange} onHuePickerDragMove={onHuePickerChange} onSatValPickerPress={onSatValPickerChange} onSatValPickerDragMove={onSatValPickerChange} /> </View> ); }; const styles = StyleSheet.create({ container: { flex: 1, backgroundColor: 'grey', alignItems: 'center', justifyContent: 'center', }, });

 The code above will give you the color picker below.
 The slider allows you to choose between different color types.
-Then, using the block, you can browse through the color variations and make a choice:
+Then, using the block, you can browse through the color variations and make your choice:

 ColorPicker